Skip to main content

 Service reports

 When you complete a subscription service appointment at no charge (for example, a visit included in a flat-rate monthly plan), customers see a “Service completed” entry in their portal.
 Before viewing the service details, customers are shown a quick “How was your service?” page where they can rate the experience and optionally add a tip.
-Service review screen for a completed visit Review filled with stars After rating (or if the service isn’t eligible for review), they see the full service report:
+Tips on service reports work the same way as on invoices — the tip selector only appears once the customer rates, with three percentage presets plus an Other option for a custom dollar amount.
+Service review screen for a completed visit Review filled with stars and tip preset After rating (or if the service isn’t eligible for review), they see the full service report:

 • Photos taken during the job

-Service report detail This gives customers a record of every visit, even when no invoice is generated.
+Service report detail The AI summary is written automatically from the notes your crew enters when completing the appointment.
+It gives customers a clear, readable account of the visit without exposing your internal notes.
+This gives customers a record of every visit, even when no invoice is generated.

 Service review